top of page

 Alight at Partas Laoag (the last stop).
 From there, you can ride a tricycle going to your hotel.

-For accommodation, I suggest that you stay at Hotel Asuncion.
-It’s located near different establishments and is very accessible for commuting travelers (only 7 minutes away from Partas Laoag station).
-Below are pros and cons for your information:
+For accommodation, I suggest that you stay at Hotel Asuncion Laoag.
+It’s located near different establishments and is accessible for commuting travelers (only 7 minutes away from Partas Laoag station).
+That is where we stayed, and we were happy with the experience.
+I was not able to take photos anymore because we were so tired.
+Below are pros and cons of staying at the hotel:

-Pros: Rate is inclusive of breakfast (your choice of Filipino or Continental breakfast + 1 drink)
+• Rate is inclusive of breakfast (your choice of Filipino or Continental breakfast + 1 drink);

-Cons: No elevator (can be tiring to walk up after a long day)
+• No elevator (can be tiring to walk up after a long day);

-No internet during our stay (had to rely on mobile data, which was also slow because of the signal).
+• No internet during our stay (had to rely on mobile data, which was also slow because of the signal).
 If you're doing business while on vacation, maybe pick a better hotel.
-Surrounding area is not safe for trolling
+Surrounding area is not safe for strolling

-C. Going to La Paz Sand Dunes, “The Dessert of the North”
+Going to La Paz Sand Dunes, “The Desert of the North”

 The best way to get there is to rent a tricycle.
 We rented ours for only Php 250.00 (back and forth).
 If you’re staying near the provincial capitol, it will only take you 20-30 minutes going to La Paz.